Forex risk disclaimer:

 LMFX Trading Fees

-A further cost component is the rollover or swap fee, which applies whenever positions remain open after the trading day completes.
-These fees hinge on the interest-rate gap between currencies in a pair and can mount up for those who hold open positions over several days.
-By referencing LMFX’s published swap schedule, traders can anticipate how each night’s carry cost may alter their projected gains or losses.
+Another important cost is the rollover or swap fee, which is charged when positions stay open after the end of the trading day.
+These fees depend on the interest rate difference between the two currencies in a pair and can add up for traders who hold positions for several days.
+By checking LMFX’s swap schedule, traders can estimate how daily swap charges will affect their overall profits or losses.

 LMFX Spreads

-The spreads at LMFX can expand or contract following market conditions, liquidity in a particular asset, and the chosen account model.
-For a popular pair like EUR/USD, standard accounts might see around 1.0 to 1.5 pips, while zero-spread types may lower that range to roughly 0.0 to 0.4 pips paired with a commission on every lot.
-Exotic currency pairs, frequently subject to larger swings, naturally result in broader spreads as the market accommodates risk and supply-demand dynamics.
+LMFX spreads can go up or down depending on market conditions, how much liquidity there is, and which account type you use.
+For a popular pair like EUR/USD, standard accounts might see spreads around 1.0 to 1.5 pips, while zero-spread accounts may offer about 0.0 to 0.4 pips plus a commission on each lot.
+Exotic currency pairs, which move more sharply, usually have wider spreads because the market prices in higher risk and changing supply and demand.

 - EUR/USD: 1.0 – 1.5 pips (standard), 0.0 – 0.4 pips (zero-spread + commission)